 Brian’s voice is starting to go, the production is weak, and the material is hit or miss.
 That said, “Fly On The Wall,” “Shake Your Foundations,” and especially “Sink The Pink” are three of the band’s best post-Back In Black songs, and I’m also partial to “Playing With Girls” and “Send For The Man.”
 But “First Blood,” “Hell or High Water,” and “Back In Business” are boring filler, while “Danger” and “Stand Up” might as well be the same song.
 Though the lyrics are getting more embarrassing each time out, these songs succeed or fail solely because of the quality of their riffs and choruses, and on those counts the percentages certainly could be better.
 Still, Fly On The Wall has enough high points to make it worth owning if you’re a hardcore AC/DC fan, though it's one of their weaker overall efforts.
 P.S.
 The public and band agreed; this was their lowest charting album of new material since Powerage, and the band has played nothing from it since the '85 tour.

-This soundtrack to the woeful Stephen King (a big AC/DC fan) movie Maximum Overdrive is the closest thing to an AC/DC “greatest hits” album (live albums excepted).
+This soundtrack to the woeful Stephen King (a big AC/DC fan) movie Maximum Overdrive is the closest thing to an AC/DC “greatest hits” album (live albums excepted), though The Iron Man 2 soundtrack in 2010 provided a thematic sequel of sorts.
 Covering the Brian Johnson years (except for “Ride On”) but barely scratching the surface of that era, it nevertheless contains some of the band’s best songs, though it amounts to something of a rip-off at a mere nine tracks.
-On the plus side, it rescues “Sink The Pink” and a remixed “Shake Your Foundations” from obscurity, while the chugging title cut is an excellent new addition to the band’s oeuvre.
+On the plus side, it rescues “Sink The Pink” and a remixed “Shake Your Foundations” from obscurity, while the catchy, chugging title track is an excellent new addition to the band’s oeuvre.
 That said, there are two pretty good but hardly hits-worthy new instrumentals that interrupt the album’s momentum, and a true “greatest hits” package (or packages - one cd for Bon and one for Brian sounds about right) should eventually make this album obsolete.
-Note: As of 2008 this has yet to happen, presumably because such an album would cut into the sales of Back In Black.
+Note: As of 2016 this has yet to happen, presumably because such an album would cut into the sales of Back In Black.

 Blow Up Your Video (Atlantic ’88) Rating: B-